 Beneficial ownership is determined in accordance with the rules and regulations of the SEC.
 These rules generally provide that a person is the beneficial owner of securities if such person has or shares the power to vote or direct the voting thereof, or to dispose or direct the disposition thereof or has the right to acquire such powers within 60 days.
-The following table sets forth, as of the Record Date, the beneficial ownership according to information furnished to us by such persons or publicly available filings.
-Ownership information for those persons who beneficially own 5% or more of the outstanding shares of our common stock is based upon filings by such persons with the SEC and other information obtained from such persons of each current director, the nominees for director, the Company's executive officers, the executive officers and directors as a group, and each person known to us to beneficially own 5% or more of the outstanding shares of our common stock.
+The following table sets forth, as of the Record Date, the beneficial ownership of each of our current directors and certain executive officers, all directors and certain executive officers as a group and certain persons who beneficially own 5% or more of the outstanding shares of our common stock, in each case according to information furnished to us by such persons or publicly available filings.
+To our knowledge, as of the Record Date, there were no persons that owned 5% or more of the outstanding shares of our common stock.

-The percentage ownership is based on 208,464,789 shares of our common stock outstanding as of the Record Date.
+The percentage ownership set forth below is based on 465,122,953 shares of our common stock outstanding as of the Record Date.
 To our knowledge, except as indicated in the footnotes to the table, each of the shareholders listed below has sole voting and/or investment power with respect to shares of our common stock beneficially owned by such shareholder.

 Name and Address Number of Shares Owned Percentage of Class Outstanding

 5% Owners

-Regents of the University of California (1) 25,239,104 12%
+Regents of the University of California (1) 43,624,472 9.38%

+California State Teachers' Retirement System (2) 29,545,294 6.35%

+MIC Capital Management 85 RSC Ltd.(3) 29,130,491 6.26%

 Interested Director

 Craig W. Packer

 Independent Directors

-Edward D'Alelio 39,068
+Edward D'Alelio 42,549

 Eric Kaye

 Christopher M. Temple

 Melissa Weiler

-Victor Woolridge
+Victor Woolridge 10,049

 Executive Officers

-Bryan Cole

-Karen Hager
+Erik Bissonnette (4) 144,025

 Jonathan Lamm 5,443

 Neena A. Reddy

+Karen Hager

 Matthew Swatt

 Shari Withem

-Jennifer McMillon

-All officers and directors as a group (13 persons) (2) 44,511
+All officers and directors as a group (12 persons) (5) 202,066

-^{} Less than 1%

-(1) Includes 12,619,552 shares held by The Regents of the University of California, as Trustee for the University of California Retirement Plan and 12,619,552 shares held by The Regents of the University of California.
-The address of Regents of the University of California is 1111 Broadway, 21st Floor, Oakland, CA 94607.

-(2) The address for each of the directors and officers is c/o Blue Owl Technology Finance Corp., 399 Park Avenue, 37th Floor, New York, New York 10022.
+- Less than 1% - Includes 12,619,552 shares held by The Regents of the University of California, as Trustee for the University of California Retirement Plan and 31,004,920 shares (1) held by The Regents of the University of California.
+The address of the Regents of the University of California is 1111 Broadway, 21st Floor, Oakland, CA 94607.
+The address of California State Teachers' Retirement System is 100 Waterfront Place.
+West Sacramento.
+CA 95606-2807. - The address of MIC Capital Management 85 RS Ltd. is 2462 ResCowork 01, 24th Floor, Al Sila Tower, Abu Dhabi Global Market Square, Al Maryah Island, Abu Dhabi, United Arab Emirates. - Shares held jointly by Mr. Bissonnette and his spouse. - The address for each of the directors and officers is c/o Blue Owl Technology Finance Corp., 399 Park Avenue, 37th Floor, New York, New York 10022.